zopefoundation/ZConfig/docs/standard-datatypes.rst

 **integer**
   Convert a value to an integer.
-This will be a Python :class:`int` if the value is in the range allowed by :class`int`, otherwise a Python :class:`long` is returned.
+This will be a Python :class:`int` if the value is in the range allowed by :class:`int`, otherwise a Python :class:`long` is returned.

 **ipaddr-or-hostname**